How Do College Scholarships Work?

 As the amount increases, scholarships become more competitive, and test score requirements become higher.

 However, it’s no secret that many colleges and universities these days are test-optional (applicants may or may not submit their SAT or ACT scores) or test-blind (applicants need not submit their ACT or SAT scores).
+Read more about the pros and cons of test-optional admissions here.

 It’s due to this why some scholarship-granting organizations no longer require candidates to submit test scores.